NifraWahaj/RideIntelligenceAPI/README.md

 # Ride Intelligence API

-A production-grade Spring Boot REST API for ride-hailing analytics and real-time anomaly detection.
+A Spring Boot REST API for ride-hailing analytics and real-time anomaly detection.
 Designed to mirror the backend architecture used by platforms like Careem — microservice-ready, clean layered architecture, fully tested.

 ---